 - The tax id is permanent, it never changes.

 - Who needs one?
 Self-employed, consultants, freelancers, any business in order to pay taxes.
 You don't need one as an employee.
 You might have several tax numbers if you have more than one business.
 The Steuernummer relates to your business whereas the Steueridentifikationsnummer relates to your person.

 - Where do I get it?
 At your local tax office (Finanzamt).

-- The tax number can be changed anytime by the tax office, especially when you change address.
+- The tax number can be changed anytime by the tax office, especially when you change your address.